miguno/java-docker-build-tutorial/README.md

 **Step 1:** Create the Docker image according to [Dockerfile](Dockerfile).
 This step uses Maven to build, test, and package the [Java application](src/main/java/com/miguno/App.java) according to [pom.xml](pom.xml).
-The resulting image is 176MB in size, of which 170MB are the underlying `eclipse-temurin` image.
+The resulting image is 102MB in size, of which 44MB are the underlying `alpine` image.

 ```shell
 # ***Creating an image may take a few minutes!***